-Our Board met ten times and acted by unanimous written consent once during 2021.
-Each director serving during 2021 attended at least 75% of the aggregate number of Board meetings (held during the period for which he or she was a director) and the number of meetings held by all committees on which he or she served (during the period that he or she served).
-All of the current directors, except Corinna Lathan Ph.D., who was not then serving, attended the 2021 Annual Meeting of Stockholders.
+Our Board met twelve times during 2022.
+Each director serving during 2022 attended at least 75% of the aggregate number of Board meetings (held during the period for which he or she was a director) and the number of meetings held by all committees on which he or she served (during the period that he or she served).
+All of the current directors attended the 2022 Annual Meeting of Stockholders.